-This Chaos Engineering course gives you the knowledge and tools to use Chaos Engineering to learn about your system so that it can be continuously improved in the face of current and future conditions.
+Upon completion of this Chaos Engineering course, you will understand how Chaos Engineering helps you learn about your system so that it can be continuously improved in the face of current and future conditions.

 Learn how to:

 - Establish an architecture and design that is ready for Chaos Engineering

 - Design, build and execute controlled Chaos Engineering experiments to learn about weaknesses in your complex production systems

 - Apply different levels of experiments to learn about different weaknesses